haithhawk/react_app4/README.md

 # react_app4

-## google maps with auto-complete functionality in the search box
+## google maps with the auto-complete functionality in the search box